|Further information on Sussex Watermills

 Upton's Watermill, Framfield TQ504211

-Standing on the River Uck, this is an 18th century mill site, with the first reference appearing in May 1772, when it was advertised for sale.
-When it was sold for a second time in June 1791 Mr. William Newnham became the occupier, but died in tragic circumstances while working at the mill in December 1796.
+Standing on the River Uck, a reference appeared in May 1772, when it was advertised for sale.
+When it was sold in June 1791 Mr. William Newnham became the occupier, but died in tragic circumstances while working at the mill in December 1796.
 It continued to be operated by members of the Newnham family until 1855, the last member of the family being Henry Newnham.
 The last owner and occupier of the mill was George Heaver, who took over following the death of Henry Newnham in 1874.
 George Heaver continued as owner-occupier at the mill until he died here at the age of 96, in 1930.

 According to an inspection of the mill in April 1947, the mill was complete, but disused, and its fate was sealed in 1966 when it was completely gutted and turned into a residence.
 It is thought that the 10 ft.
 6 in. diameter iron overshot waterwheel was retained, but this had gone by 1970.